Novotel Nathan Road Kowloon Hong Kong: The hotel

 The 15-storey Novotel Nathan Road Kowloon Hong Kong offers 389 guest rooms and suites.
 Executive Premier Lounge, In Balance Fitness Centre, Web Corner on iMac, children's play area, beauty and hot stone massage centre within the hotel, tour desk, a bar and an all day dining restaurant, including the Tasca Bar and The SQUARE restaurant.
-All guest rooms are provided with complimentary Wi-Fi.
 Between 2008 and 2012, the hotel's occupancy rate was over 95%.